sprucelabsai/sprucebot-skills-kit/docs/events.md

 ## Gotchya's
  * Event listeners need to respond in 2 seconds or they will be ignored.
 That means you may need to respond to Sprucebot right away and run your logic after.
  * Custom events will not `emit` back to your skill unless you set `sendToSelf=true`.
 This makes testing way easier, but should def be off in production (why we tie it to `DEV_MODE=true`).
+ * Your skill's `slug` can't be arbitrary.
+It is assigned to you by Spruce Labs when you begin creating your skill.

 ## Examples
 ### Modifying the Vip Alert 💥 message to something we like better